MTMonteiro/React-Facebook-Page/README.md

-# Tutorial Content Loading and Infinete Scroll ReactJS⚛️
+# Content Loading and Infinete Scroll ReactJS⚛️

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).